BitPay VS Coinbase: Cryptocurrency Exchange Comparison

 On Coinbase users engage in buying, selling, converting, and transferring digital coins to another user almost immediately.
 They can also store their coins in the special Coinbase wallet if they don’t want to cash out or exchange them right away.
 The details on storing funds will follow in the Security section below.

-Coinbase supports fiat currencies so you can easily purchase cryptos with fiat as long as you check the precise limitations and restrictions on their website.
+Coinbase supports fiat currencies so you can easily purchase cryptos with fiat by linking your bank account, as long as you check the precise limitations and restrictions on their website first.
 The availability of the different payment methods and cryptocurrencies largely depends on one’s place of residence.
-In the case of USDC, for example, trading the coin isn’t permitted in New York, but transfers are allowed for European and UK residents.
+In the case of the stablecoin USDC, for example, trading the coin isn’t permitted in New York, but transfers are allowed for European and UK residents.

 For more adventurous and risk-taking customers who want to try to benefit from lesser-known coins, the platform has launched special courses that you can take to learn more about the history of those coins and earn a certain amount once you’ve completed them.
 The coins will be sent to your Coinbase wallet to be used in a few “demo” trades.

 BitPay uses the two-factor authentication method to verify the transactions once it has been confirmed by two user devices.
 The wallet also applies the Bitcoin Payment Protocol (BIP) to validate the payment and prevent incorrect BitPay invoice payments to enter the Bitcoin network.